Atrenoch/WHSTechNotes/journal.md

+# May 19, 2025

+I am so ready for the summber break that is coming up!
+I am ready to graduate high school, and experience the college life next school year.
+I am ready to continue to explore Unreal Engine 5 and improve my modeling skills in blender.
+These softwares will probably be the ones used in my degree.
+In this case that is why I am using them, to explore and develop something that I can hang onto forever.
+I can't wait to complete college and get my degree in 3D animation and game design with a concentration in modeling.
+This degree will be essential to me obtaining a job position in a AAA studio, and hopefully send me up on the path to success.

 # May 12, 2025

 The Chromebook challenge is a new trend, where students try to shove a graphite pencil lead up a chromebook charging port.
 They do this in order to break the chromebook.
 But there are many flaws with the reprocussions that follow the bad behavior.
 For one thing, when turning in the chromebook to the school, they will inspect the damage done to the chromebook, and the chromebook insurrance policy does not protect it from intentional damage, so the student will have to end up paying the full price to repay the chromebook.